ezrosent/frawk/info/overview.md

   strings that are "equal" can hash to different values in an array.
 It also means that it's pretty hard to explicitly opt into lexicographic comparison.
   On the other hand, opting into numeric comparison is fairly easy: just add one of the operands to 0.
-On the other hand, frawk coerces all operands to numbers if one of their operands is a number; this preserves the common use-case of (e.g.) filtering a numeric column by a numeric constant.
-I've found these semantics to be more predictable (and also a bit more straightforward to implement).
+To preserve some idioms, frawk coerces all operands to numbers if one of their operands is a number; this preserves the common use-case of (e.g.) filtering a numeric column by a numeric constant.
+I've found these semantics to be more predictable, and also more straightforward to implement.
 * *Null values and join points* Null values in frawk may occasionally be coerced to integers.
 For example `if (0) { x = 5 }; printf "[%s]", x;` will print `[]` in awk and will print `[0]` in frawk.
 This is the main pattern in which frawk's approach to types can "leak" into actual programs.
+* *UTF-8* frawk validates all input data as UTF-8.
+This makes it incomparable to some awk implementations in terms of what input it accepts, where NUL characters are disallowed, but otherwise arbitrary byte sequences can be provided as input.
+I did this early-on because it fit my use-cases and allowed for UTF-8 in regex patterns, but I now think this functionality should have been optional.
+However, refactoring the code to support arbitrary byte-streams would be a lot of work, as the implementation uses Rust strings all over the place.